CarlChilton/myWebsite/README.md

 ### Existing Features
 - Mobile View with animated buttons and the following sections:

-#### About

-### Features Left to Implement
-- Single Page Website using JavaScript to navigate the following areas
 	- About
+		- About me, my career history and current status
 	- Portfolio
+		- An area to show future designs
-    - Contact details with various
+	- Contact
+		- A method of getting in touch with me

+### Features Left to Implement
-- Visual features
+- Tablet view
-    - Differing view and animations, based on device
+- Desktop view
+- Email form for contact
+- Sliding contact page to show form or alternative methods of contact
 - Loading screen with animation

-## Contributing